What does it mean to be a Gold Star School in Indiana?

 The American Student Achievement Institute (ASAI) implements the training and review of the ‘Redesigning School Counseling’ (RSC) process, which can result in the obtainment of the Indiana Gold Star Award.
 The process includes one face-to-face meeting during the winter (2ndsemester), followed by monthly webinars that take place the following school year.
 For assistance registering for the initial meeting or questions about RSC please contact Debbie Howell, ASAI Strategic Planning Specialist at 812.349.4142 or email email@example.com.

-The RSC process is in direct alignment with the national American School Counseling Association (ASCA) model, allowing schools that have obtained the Gold Star award to apply for the RAMP award without having to meet additional requirements (the RAMP application does include a fee).
+The RSC process is in direct alignment with the national American School Counseling Association (ASCA) model, allowing schools that have obtained the Gold Star award to apply for the RAMP award without having to meet additional requirements (the RAMP application does include a separate, additional fee).

 Amanda Culhan, Indiana Department of Education,firstname.lastname@example.org